Abbiss History, Family Crest & Coats of Arms

 The ancestors of the name Abbiss date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Abbiss family lived near one or more notable aspen trees.
 The surname Abbiss is derived from the Old English word æpse, which means aspen.
 The surname may also be a nickname in jest, for a timid person, referring to the trembling leaves of the tree.

 The surname Abbiss was first found in the county of Middlesex in southern England where they held a family seat from very ancient times.
 During the Norman Conquest of England in 1066, unlike many Saxon families, bearers of this name managed to hold onto much of their holdings and these are recorded in the Domesday Book, a census taken in 1086 by King William of all land holders.

 Early History of the Abbiss family

-Another 302 words (22 lines of text) covering the year 1307 is included under the topic Early Abbiss History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abbiss research.
+Another 75 words (5 lines of text) covering the year 1307 is included under the topic Early Abbiss History in all our PDF Extended History products and printed products wherever possible.

 Abbiss Spelling Variations